 A more worrisome method is genetic modifications.
 The genes of the tomato are modified so that ethylene (which is a natural chemical that triggers ripening) isn’t produced.

 One type of GMO tomato produced in India was able to stay fresh-looking 45 days in room temperature storage, while the non-GMO tomatoes had rotted by that time!

 There are numerous adverse health effects associated with eating GMOs, and we haven’t even scratched the surface of all the potential risks yet.

 If tomatoes are picked while they are green and unripe, how come they look red and ripe in the supermarket?

 Once the tomatoes reach the warehouse, they are sprayed with ethylene to trigger the ripening process.
 However, artificial ripening doesn’t compare to the natural ripening process which would occur on the vine.
-The tomatoes never have a chance to develop their full flavour.
+The tomatoes never have a chance to develop their full flavor.